lud/phoenix-js-router/README.md

 ## Usage in phoneix

-- Routes are added to the client according to the pipeline they use.
+Routes are added to the client according to the pipeline they use.

-- `pipelines` can be `:"$all"`.
+The `pipelines` option (notice the plural) define which routes to export.
+Expected values are:

+- `:"$all"` (default) to export all routes.
+- A list of pipelines names (atoms): `[:api, :private_api]`.
+An empty list will still create the javascript file, without any route.
+- A single pipeline name: `:api`.

+The `write_to` option defines where the javascript file will be outputted.
+Expected values are:

+- A path to a file, e.g. `"assets/js/services/phx-client.js"`. **The
-- Output directory must exist or compilation will fail.
+  directory must exist or the compilation will fail**.
-- `write_to` can be `:stdout`.
+- `:stdout` to write the javascript result to the console for debug purposes.
+- Default is `nil` and does not write anything.

 ```elixir
   use JsClient.Phoenix,